ChildOfTheCron/ChildOfTheCron.github.io/_posts/security/2025-11-05-Messing-with-Conditional-Access-Policy-Templates-in-EntraID.md

 Note: You can’t see these UUIDs from the Azure Portal, both in cases where the policy is created or during creation.
 You’ll need to use the API to grab the data.
 I have not looked into using Powershell for this, but maybe that’d also work.

+Update: I noticed that the new Microsoft Managed policy to enforce MFA titled "Multifactor Authentication and Reauthentication for risky user sign in" is also generated from a template.
+But this template is hidden from view in the portal.
+It also has a UUID (4200930c-0da2-4e33-ca01-000000000007) which I'll add to the list below.

 | UUID | CAP Template Name |
 |--|--|
 | c7503427-338e-4c5e-902d-abe252abfb43 | Require multifactor authentication for admins |